Raiden Shogun: Conception and creation

-Created for Genshin Impact by miHoYo, the character's design was heavily influenced by another character they had done in a previous title, Raiden Mei from Honkai Impact 3rd, utilized to help give the character a nostalgic feel to players as both had similar demeanor and electric-based attacks.
-During development, Raiden Shogun went through multiple modifications, with miHoYo noting that they spent the most time refining her out of any character at that time, to ensure the multiple teams involved were all working with a shared idea of how to proceed forward.
+Created for Genshin Impact by miHoYo, the Raiden Shogun went through multiple modifications, with miHoYo noting that they spent the most time refining her out of any character at that time, to ensure the multiple teams involved were all working with a shared idea of how to proceed forward.
 Her combat animations took influence from Kendo swordsmanship, paying careful attention to her upper and lower body posture as well as sword position to portray her as "serene, dignified and exquisite."
 In particular her ultimate attack is based on the postures of hassō-no-kamae, jōdan-no-kamae, and gedan-no-kamae, as well as movements such as the noutou.

 Designed as both a boss and a playable character for the game, her boss fight was designed to deny players the use of their regular attacks and skills to help illustrate her immense power as an Archon, while also creating a sense of "oppression and despair" for the player.
 At the same time, they wanted to give players a sense they could gradually overcome the boss fight through perseverance.
 Meanwhile, they also wanted to give her a sense of someone "who carries the dreams of her people with her".
-To this end, her playable version can buff teammates, intended to reflect an adaptation the game's "visions" and "wishes" mechanics.
+To this end, her playable version can buff teammates, intended to reflect an adaptation to the game's "visions" and "wishes" mechanics.